Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Summary and Conclusions

-The results suggest that the NIDS family of models can be an accurate and effective alternative to convolutional neural networks (CNNs) for surrogate modeling of PDE solution fields over complex geometries and arbitrary mesh topologies.
-It is again emphasized that CNNs typically require a fixed grid topology and have a large memory footprint since the entire grid is an input, whereas the NIDS approach takes pointwise information and parameters as inputs.
+The results suggest that the proposed family of models can be accurate and effective alternatives to convolutional neural networks (CNNs) for surrogate modeling of PDE solution fields over complex geometries and arbitrary mesh topologies, with DV-Hnet models of primary interest.
+It is again emphasized that CNNs typically require a fixed grid topology and have a large memory footprint for 3D problems since the entire grid is an input.
+In contrast, the present approaches take pointwise information and design variables as inputs, allowing the size of the model and the memory requirements to be decoupled from the solution field degrees of freedom.
+Further study of the hypernetwork training process and weight initialization scheme are warranted, and explorations of alternate hypernetwork architectures which reduce the model parameter count are of particular interest.